All Episodes

 I don't do nuance.

-As for uh Obama really needing to foul this up in order to lose, he's entirely capable of that.
+As for Obama really needing to foul this up in order to lose, he's entirely capable of that.

 Here's the second take.

-I mean, is he could be a factor.
+Well, in terms of Rush Lamb Pat, I mean, he could be a factor.

-He takes credit with this operation chaos for bringing down Hillary or whatever.
+He takes credit with this Operation Chaos for bringing down Hillary or whatever.

-Well in West Virginia.
+He's seen pretty well in West Virginia.

 Look at that cover.